Analysis | How many Americans will die of covid-19 before the vaccine reaches scale?

 “The reality is the vaccine approval this week’s not going to really impact that I think to any degree for the next 60 days,” Redfield said Thursday.

 The best we can do for the next two months is to try to limit the number of new infections and thereby limit the number of new covid-19 deaths.
-There’s no point in allowing the virus to spread without control, given that a vaccine (several vaccines!) are on the horizon which can generate herd immunity without the same death toll.
+There’s no point in allowing the virus to spread without control, given that a vaccine (several vaccines!) are on the horizon, which can generate herd immunity without the same death toll.

 It would probably be useful for the president to embrace this message instead of one so heavily focused on assuming credit for the eventual vaccine.